kwiksher/kwik5tmplt/doc/src/get_started/_index.md

       <img src="./img/2022-07-02-20-46-39.png" width="350">

       - Browse button

-       Select the folder for output if you change the destination.
+        Select the folder for output if you like to change the destination.
 The default is defined in kwikconfig.json as **"../../Solar2D/src/App/book"**

     - Kwik will publish images/source code.
 You can find them in